The following procedures are to be followed by student organizations selling tickets for parties:

-- To request your ticket to be created on Utica Tickets, print out and hand in the Utica Tickets Request Form found here: http://utica.edu/student/activities/forms.cfm
+- To request your ticket to be created on Utica Tickets, print out and hand in the Utica Tickets Request Form at least 2 weeks before your event.
+Form found here: http://utica.edu/student/activities/forms.cfm

 - Before you can register your event with UniversityTickets your organization must have an Agency Account.

 - If your organization does not have an Agency Account one can be requested by handing the Agency Account Request Form found online to Connie Fiveash.

 - The Agency Account Request Form can be found online at: http://utica.edu/student/activities/forms.cfm

 - Everyone attending the party must purchase a ticket in advance.
 Tickets will be available online and in the Student Activities Office during their posted hours for sale by cash only.

 - Online tickets can be purchased 24/7 from time of posting to time of event start.
 The host organization can request that the sale time be extended, but sales will not be extended later than halfway through the event.